Royal Bank of Canada Raises Cigna (NYSE:CI) Price Target to $304.00

-Cigna (NYSE:CI) had its price target raised by Royal Bank of Canada from $265.00 to $304.00 in a research note issued to investors on Friday, The Fly reports.
-The brokerage currently has an outperform rating on the health services provider’s stock.
+Cigna (NYSE:CI) had its price objective upped by Royal Bank of Canada from $265.00 to $304.00 in a research report released on Thursday morning, Benzinga reports.
+Royal Bank of Canada currently has an outperform rating on the health services provider’s stock.

-Other analysts also recently issued reports about the stock.
-Credit Suisse Group lifted their price target on shares of Cigna from $270.00 to $300.00 and gave the company an outperform rating in a report on Monday, May 10th.
-Deutsche Bank Aktiengesellschaft cut their price target on Cigna from $280.00 to $270.00 and set a buy rating for the company in a report on Friday, February 5th.
-Truist Financial increased their target price on Cigna from $280.00 to $300.00 in a research report on Wednesday, April 14th.
-Morgan Stanley cut their target price on shares of Cigna from $258.00 to $254.00 and set an overweight rating for the company in a report on Monday, February 8th.
-Finally, Truist increased their price objective on shares of Cigna from $300.00 to $320.00 in a research report on Monday, May 10th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating, eleven have given a buy rating and one has given a strong buy rating to the company.
-Cigna presently has an average rating of Buy and an average price target of $275.25.
+A number of other equities research analysts have also issued reports on the company.
+Morgan Stanley decreased their price target on Cigna from $258.00 to $254.00 and set an overweight rating for the company in a research note on Monday, February 8th.
+Truist Financial raised their price target on Cigna from $280.00 to $300.00 in a research note on Wednesday, April 14th.
+Deutsche Bank Aktiengesellschaft decreased their price target on Cigna from $280.00 to $270.00 and set a buy rating for the company in a research note on Friday, February 5th.
+Wells Fargo & Company initiated coverage on Cigna in a report on Tuesday, May 18th.
+They set an equal weight rating and a $284.00 price objective on the stock.
+Finally, Truist raised their price objective on Cigna from $300.00 to $320.00 in a report on Monday, May 10th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the stock.
+Cigna has an average rating of Buy and an average price target of $275.76.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 23rd.
-Stockholders of record on Tuesday, June 8th will be paid a dividend of $1.00 per share.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 23rd.
+Stockholders of record on Tuesday, June 8th will be issued a $1.00 dividend.
 The ex-dividend date of this dividend is Monday, June 7th.
-This represents a $4.00 dividend on an annualized basis and a dividend yield of 1.51%.
-Cigna’s dividend payout ratio is 23.46%.
+This represents a $4.00 dividend on an annualized basis and a dividend yield of 1.53%.
+Cigna’s dividend payout ratio is presently 21.68%.

-In related news, CEO David Cordani sold 16,314 shares of the firm’s stock in a transaction dated Monday, March 1st.
-The shares were sold at an average price of $212.37, for a total value of $3,464,604.18.
-Following the transaction, the chief executive officer now owns 105,292 shares of the company’s stock, valued at approximately $22,360,862.04.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Nicole S. Jones sold 2,527 shares of Cigna stock in a transaction dated Monday, March 1st.
-The shares were sold at an average price of $212.37, for a total transaction of $536,658.99.
-Following the sale, the executive vice president now owns 42,065 shares of the company’s stock, valued at approximately $8,933,344.05.
+In related news, insider Matthew G. Manders sold 3,087 shares of the business’s stock in a transaction on Monday, March 1st.
+The stock was sold at an average price of $212.37, for a total transaction of $655,586.19.
+Following the transaction, the insider now directly owns 50,998 shares in the company, valued at approximately $10,830,445.26.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, EVP Nicole S. Jones sold 2,527 shares of the business’s stock in a transaction on Monday, March 1st.
+The stock was sold at an average price of $212.37, for a total value of $536,658.99.
+Following the transaction, the executive vice president now owns 42,065 shares in the company, valued at $8,933,344.05.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 282,848 shares of company stock worth $71,328,307.
-Company insiders own 0.90% of the company’s stock.
+Insiders sold a total of 282,848 shares of company stock worth $71,328,307 over the last quarter.
+Company insiders own 0.80% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Addison Advisors LLC purchased a new stake in shares of Cigna in the 4th quarter worth $28,000.
-Cypress Point Wealth Management LLC purchased a new stake in Cigna in the fourth quarter worth about $31,000.
-MV Capital Management Inc. grew its holdings in Cigna by 226.0% during the 4th quarter.
-MV Capital Management Inc. now owns 163 shares of the health services provider’s stock worth $34,000 after acquiring an additional 113 shares in the last quarter.
-Capital Asset Advisory Services LLC purchased a new position in Cigna during the 4th quarter valued at about $36,000.
-Finally, Fieldpoint Private Securities LLC bought a new stake in shares of Cigna in the 4th quarter valued at about $37,000.
-Hedge funds and other institutional investors own 87.05% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in CI.
+Addison Advisors LLC purchased a new position in Cigna during the 4th quarter worth $28,000.
+Cypress Point Wealth Management LLC acquired a new stake in Cigna during the 4th quarter worth about $31,000.
+MV Capital Management Inc. lifted its position in Cigna by 226.0% during the 4th quarter.
+MV Capital Management Inc. now owns 163 shares of the health services provider’s stock worth $34,000 after acquiring an additional 113 shares during the period.
+Capital Asset Advisory Services LLC acquired a new stake in Cigna during the 4th quarter worth about $36,000.
+Finally, Fieldpoint Private Securities LLC acquired a new stake in Cigna during the 4th quarter worth about $37,000.
+Hedge funds and other institutional investors own 87.92% of the company’s stock.

 Cigna Company Profile